 This has implications for understanding the factors pushing people into situations of exploitation, as well as considering appropriate prevention and response efforts.

 More effective responses in the UK and origin countries will have positive effects both on survivors’ recovery and on the manifestation of modern slavery in the UK.
 Conversely, less effective responses are likely to increase risks of exploitation in the origin country, in transit, and in the UK, as well as inhibiting recovery and reintegration.

 Because recognition as a victim of modern slavery by the UK authorities doesn’t necessarily entail leave to remain in the UK, many people supported in the UK return, or are returned, to their countries of origin.
 Accounting for the conditions to which these people are returning is central to the government’s obligations to them and should be factored into decision-making processes including, for instance, the granting of refugee status.
 The contextual factors driving exploitation and trafficking also have implications for service provision in the UK; effective anti-slavery support must be responsive to individual survivors’ backgrounds and journeys.

-For these 20 countries, the project reviews international commitments and obligations; political, economic, social, and cultural contexts; national laws and policies relating to modern slavery and their implementation; modern slavery profiles; key factors contributing to vulnerability and modern slavery; the presence of social support and assistance systems that help to address vulnerabilities; and international coordination mechanisms.
-This provides the foundation for comparative analysis exploring the differences and similarities across different country contexts.
+For these 20 countries, the project reviewed international commitments and obligations; political, economic, social, and cultural contexts; national laws and policies relating to modern slavery and their implementation; modern slavery profiles; key factors contributing to vulnerability and modern slavery; the presence of social support and assistance systems that help to address vulnerabilities; and international coordination mechanisms.
+This provided the foundation for comparative analysis exploring the differences and similarities across different country contexts.

 Project lead: Dr Katarina Schwarz, Rights Lab, University of Nottingham.